raghadalquran/reading-notes/class-02.md

 - Each time a script enters a new execution context, there are two phases of activity:
 1. PREPARE.
 2. 2: EXECUTE.
 - In the interpreter, each execution context has its own va ri ables object.
 It holds the variables, functions, and parameters available within it.
-Each execution context can also access its parent's v a ri ables object.
+Each execution context can also access its parent's variables object.
 - If a JavaScript statement generates an error, then it throws an exception.
 At that point, the interpreter stops and looks for exception-handling code.
 - Error objects can help you find where your mistakes are and browsers have tools to help you read them.
 - Now that you know what an error is and how the browser treats them, there are two things you can do with the errors.